PapstJL4U/fgMetagame/README.md

 # metagame

 This is based on the original from https://github.com/Blinkity/metagame.
 However, it is old with very old versions, that don't really work anymore.
-I made some changes:
+I made some changes (04.
+Oct 2022):

-* usable with python 3.8 and most up2date package versions
+* usable with python 3.10 and most up2date package versions
 * corrected function calls and parameter for the newest package versions
 * added a requirements text with explicit version for easy install
 * added the option to parse multiple matchup.csv